Welcome

 What We Are Studying

 The central research question is: Under simulated emergency conditions, how do the AI explainability of threat appraisals and the situation's gain–loss framing of outcomes influence incident commanders' appropriate adoption of AI recommendations with time-bound, high-consequence decisions?
-Your decisions during the simulation help us understand how AI system design features influence command decision-making, which will inform the development of more effective AI tools for incident management and command decision support.

 Important Note

 The AI system in the simulation was designed for research purposes.
 Its recommendations were trained and validated by subject-matter experts and found to be objectively appropriate for the simulated conditions.
 The study did not evaluate your competence or decision-making ability as an incident commander.
-Instead, it examined how different AI presentation formats influence decision-making behavior among groups of participants.

 Your Participant ID